MorganKryze/ConsoleAppVisuals/docs/introduction/elements_operations.md

 ![DashBoard](../assets/vid/gif/data_viz/dash_deactivate.gif)

-As you noticed, the title is not rendered on the screen because its Visibility property has been set to false.
+As you noticed, the title is not rendered on the screen because its `Visibility` property has been set to false.

-### Remove the element
+### Removing

 Removing an element is useful when you don't want to use it anymore.
 To do so, let's create a `Title` element and remove it.
 Nothing will be rendered on the screen.